What makes teeth turn yellow?

 Drugstore Bleaching Kits

 These kits generally work for moderately stained teeth.
 You squirt a bit of 10 to 16 percent peroxide gel into a mouth tray (called a night guard) that you wear over your upper and lower teeth for a few hours a day.
 Most people see a difference after two weeks of treatment, and the effect can last as long as three years.
-But be warned that the ADA has not approved these products, and the acidic gel may erode your enamel and dental work or nauseate you if you swallow too much of it.
+But be warned that the ADA has only approved the Aura Glow pen or kit (which uses carbamide peroxide, the same ingredient used by many dentists), and the gel may erode your enamel and dental work or nauseate you if you swallow too much of it.
 Also, your teeth may be especially sensitive to temperature for a few weeks afterward.
-Using a home bleaching kit for more than three weeks can seriously damage your teeth.
+Using a home bleaching kit for more than three weeks can damage your teeth.
 They're not recommended for pregnant women.
 You can find the kits at drugstores for $10 to $15.
 A newer line of teeth whitening kits use a narrow peroxide tape that adheres to your teeth.
 Costs are $35 to $40 a kit.

 Prescription Bleaching Kits